janhartmann/ScaffoldR/README.md

 Simple Injector is an easy, flexible and fast dependency injection library which ScaffoldR integrates heavily into.

 **[Fluent Validation](https://fluentvalidation.codeplex.com)**<br />
 Fluent Validation (FV) is a small validation library for .NET that uses a fluent interface and lambda expressions for building validation rules for your business objects.
-Nerve Framework uses FV in its validation processor.
+ScaffoldR uses FV in its validation processor.

 ### Installing ScaffoldR